-- Richard Burt, Professor of Loser Theory, has delivered invited papers at sessions of the Modern Language Association (1989, 1991, 2003, 2008, 2012, 2016), the VII, VIII, IX, and X World Shakespeare Congresses in Valencia, Spain in 2002, Brisbane, Australia in 2006, Prague, Czech Republic in July 17 - 22, 2011, and, eventually, in Stratford-Upon-Avon and London, 2016.
-He will have spoken on "What the Dead Said: Posthumography and the Public Sphere" at the UCI Forum for the Academy and the Public in January 22-24 at the invitation of Amy Wilentz and on "MacDeth" at the HUDSON STRODE RENAISSANCE STUDIES SYMPOSIUM entitled "Why Isn’t Shakespeare Dead?" at the University of Alabama, February 27-28, 2016.
+- Richard Burt, Professor of Loser Theory, has delivered invited papers at sessions of the Modern Language Association (1989, 1991, 2003, 2008, 2012, 2016), the VII, VIII, IX, and X World Shakespeare Congresses in Valencia, Spain in 2002, Brisbane, Australia in 2006, Prague, in the Czech Republic in July 17 - 22, 2011, and in Stratford-Upon-Avon and London, July 31-August 5, 2016.
+Burt spoke on "What the Dead Said: Posthumography and the Public Sphere" at the UCI Forum for the Academy and the Public in January 22-24, 2016 at the invitation of Amy Wilentz and on "MacDeth" at the HUDSON STRODE RENAISSANCE STUDIES SYMPOSIUM entitled "Why Isn’t Shakespeare Dead?" at the University of Alabama, February 27-28, 2016.
 Burt delivered a plenary paper on Orson Welles' Filming Othello at Shakespeare: the Next 400 years" in Kronborg Castle, Elsisnore, Denmark, April 22-24, 2016.
 Burt has delivered plenary lectures and invited papers at the Japan Shakespeare Society (October 10-11, 2015); George Washington University (2014); "Robinson Crusoe in Asia," Tsukuba University, Tokyo, September 19-21, 2014; the University of the Philippines (2013); Wuhan University, China (2013); Tsukuba University, Tokyo (2012); Donghai University, Shanghai, China (2011); Central Taiwan University (2009) and National Taiwan University (2009 and 2014); the Shakespeare Association of America (2003 and 2008); the British Museum (2008); the ACLA (2008); and the Getty Research Center (1995).
 Burt has also delivered invited papers at numerous colleges and universities, including Harvard University; Tufts University; New York University; Amherst College (Department of Law, Jurisprudence, and Social Thought); the University of Michigan; the Free University in Berlin; the University of Jena; the University of Tübingen; the University of Morocco; the University of Rouen; the University of Kansas; the University of Reading; the University of Durham; Birbeck University, London; the University of Warwick; U.C.
 Irvine; the University of Lodz, Poland; the University of Alabama's Hudson Strode Lecture Series (2004; 2005; eventually, February 2016); Columbia University; and Arizona State University.

 - Medieval and Early Modern Film and Media.
 (New York and London: Palgrave Macmillan, 2008), xiv; 279 pp. Paperback edition, 2010.